DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 If you want to change your motor shield or create a definition for one that does not yet have built-in support, you can follow the simple instructions in the :doc:`Motor Board Config Section <../motor-board-config>`

-For the Engineers, the defintions and implementation for motor board control are in the following files:
+For the Engineers, the definitions and implementation for motor board control are in the following files:

   **MotorDrivers.h**  - Contains the definitions for all the currently supported motor boards **MotorDriver.h** - Creates the "MotorDriver" C++ class that defines the data type for a motor controller